 Lying without good reason.
-The lies that pathological liars tell differ from lies most people tell because there isn’t a reason for them.
-Most people will tell small lies to avoid unpleasant consequences, like saying you were late because of traffic instead of admitting that you overslept.
-Pathological liars don’t have a clear motive.
+Many people tell small lies to avoid unpleasant consequences, like saying they were late because of traffic instead of admitting that they overslept.
+But pathological liars don’t have a clear motive.
 They tell stories that don’t benefit them and might actually hurt them when the truth comes out.

 Long-term problem.
-Pathological lying happens for years.
-It begins when a person is young and continues indefinitely and in all areas of life.
+Pathological lying usually happens for years.
+It often begins when in the teens and continues indefinitely, into all areas of life.
 Their dishonesty might be the thing people remember most about them.

 Treatment for Pathological Lying

-Treating pathological lying is complicated.
-No medication will fix the issue.
-The best option is psychotherapy.
-But even therapy can pose challenges, because pathological liars aren’t in control of their lying.
-They may start telling lies to the therapist instead of addressing the problem directly.
+Treating this behavior is complicated.
+No medication will fix it.
+The best option is psychotherapy, but even that can pose challenges.
+That's because pathological liars may lie to their therapist instead of addressing their lying behavior.

-Treatment will depend on what the person needs and what they respond to during therapy sessions.
-Finding a qualified, experienced therapist who can work with someone over the long term is the key to managing the condition.
+Treatment will depend on what they need and what they respond to during therapy sessions.
+Finding a qualified, experienced therapist for the long term is key to managing this condition.

 If you or someone you know has symptoms of pathological lying, it’s important to get help.

 Everyone lies.
 Maybe it's to avoid hurting someone’s feelings or to escape uncomfortable situations.
 These are generally known as “white lies,” because they're intended to avoid harm and they're about trivial matters.
 Many white lies are only partially false or exaggerate the truth.